Fighting the Wisconsin Legislature’s Power Grab

-MADISON—On March 21, a Wisconsin court enjoined state officials from enforcing the sweeping legislation that state lawmakers passed last December before the newly elected governor and attorney general took office.
+On March 21, 2019, a Wisconsin court enjoined state officials from enforcing sweeping legislation that state lawmakers passed in December 2018 before the newly elected governor and attorney general took office.
 The legislation sought to shift power from the executive branch to the legislature and restricted early voting.

-The successful lawsuit was brought by three advocacy organizations, the League of Women Voters of Wisconsin, Disability Rights Wisconsin, and Black Leaders Organizing for Communities, as well as Green County Clerk Michael Doyle (the only county clerk elected in Wisconsin as an independent), and three Wisconsin residents, union laborer Guillermo Aceves, longtime natural resources attorney and advocate Michael Cain, and former Wisconsin Assistant Attorney General John Greene.
-The plaintiffs are represented in the matter by Madison and Milwaukee-based law firm Stafford Rosenbaum, nonpartisan nonprofit Protect Democracy, and law firm Robbins Russell.
+The successful lawsuit was brought by three advocacy organizations, the League of Women Voters of Wisconsin, Disability Rights Wisconsin, and Black Leaders Organizing for Communities, as well as Green County Clerk Michael Doyle (the only county clerk elected in Wisconsin as an independent) and three Wisconsin residents, union laborer Guillermo Aceves, longtime natural resources attorney and advocate Michael Cain, and former Wisconsin Assistant Attorney General John Greene.
+The plaintiffs were represented in the matter by Madison and Milwaukee-based law firm Stafford Rosenbaum, Protect Democracy, and the law firm Robbins Russell.

-Last December, the now-invalidated legislation drew public rebuke from Republicans and Democrats alike who saw the legislation for what it was—an anti-democratic power grab.
+The now-invalidated legislation drew public rebuke from both Republicans and Democrats who saw the legislation for what it was—an anti-democratic power grab.
 The legislation expanded the legislature’s power at the expense of newly elected Governor Tony Evers and Attorney General Josh Kaul—both of whom defeated incumbents—and restricted early voting to two weeks.
-When a majority of Wisconsinites voted for a change of party in statewide offices last November, it was largely due to the result of record turnout in Dane and Milwaukee counties, Wisconsin’s two largest, both of which allowed roughly six weeks of early voting.
+When a majority of Wisconsinites voted for a change of party in statewide offices in November 2018, it was largely due to the result of record turnout in Dane and Milwaukee counties, Wisconsin’s two largest, both of which allowed roughly six weeks of early voting.

 While multiple lawsuits have challenged various provisions of the legislation, this lawsuit is the only one that sought to invalidate the entire “extraordinary session” as unconstitutional.
 It was also the first to reach a hearing on the merits.